 Stress is the body’s natural reaction to pressures in life.
 What stresses someone out varies from person to person; from extreme situations to everyday challenges.
 To a certain extent, stress is part of everyday life and is unavoidable – especially as a really important deadline looms.
-However, there are strategies for helping you cope and relax if your stress levels are rising:
+However, if you find your stress levels are rising there are strategies to help you cope and relax:

 1. Take a break: Make sure you take regular breaks when studying to recharge your batteries; this could just mean getting away from your desk around once an hour for 5-10 minutes.
 Try to go outside if you can and get some fresh air – you’ll come back to your work refreshed and ready to carry on working.
 The Pomodoro technique can help you structure your day and keep you focussed.

 2. Manage your workload: If you’re feeling overwhelmed with the pressures of work, take some time out to break the things you have to do into manageable tasks and tackle them one at a time.
 Think about what you’ve got left to do (including formatting and proofreading) and prioritise your tasks, setting yourself smaller, realistic goals to ensure you won’t be leaving it all till the last minute.